meeber/style-type-thing/README.md

 Obviously, the code has to work.

-Many ESLint rules help catch bugs before they even reach tests.
+Some ESLint rules identify bugs before they even reach tests.
+Other rules disallow practices that increase the risk of bugs later on.

 ### Debuggability